-We generally offer stock options to our employees, including our named executive officers, as the long-term incentive component of our compensation program.
-We typically grant options to employees when they commence employment with us and may thereafter grant additional options in the discretion of our Board of Directors.
-Our stock options typically vest as to 25% of the shares subject to the option on the first anniversary of the date of grant and in equal monthly installments over the ensuing 36 months, subject to the holder's continued employment with us.
+We generally offer stock options and restricted stock unit awards to our employees, including our named executive officers, as the long-term incentive component of our compensation program.
+We typically grant stock options to employees when they commence employment with us and may thereafter grant additional options and restricted stock unit awards in the discretion of our Board of Directors.
+Our stock options granted upon commencement of employment typically vest as to 25% of the shares subject to the option on the first anniversary of the date of grant and in substantially equal monthly installments over the ensuing 36 months, subject to the holder's continued employment with us.
+Additional stock options granted after the commencement of employment typically vest in substantially equal monthly installments over 48 months.
+Our restricted stock unit awards typically vest in substantially equal annual installments over 36 months, subject to the holder's continued employment with us.
+Each restricted stock unit entitles the holder to receive one share of our common stock or its cash value upon vesting or a later settlement date.
 From time to time, our Board of Directors may also construct alternate vesting schedules as it determines are appropriate to motivate particular employees.

-We awarded stock options to our named executive officers in 2014 in the following amounts:
+We awarded stock options and restricted stock unit awards to our named executive officers in 2016 in the following amounts: